Olex2/Olex2Manual/Sucrose/solving.md

 #Solving the Structure

 1. Click on the Work tab in the GUI panel.
 Like all active GUI elements, it will change colour and become orange.

 2. Click on the arrow next to the Solve button so that it is turns orange and points upwards.
 The \index{structure solution} options are displayed.

 3. Select a solution program from the drop-down menu.
-Depending on your computer set-up, you may only see the built-in olex2.solve program, but you may also see other programs in the list, if they are present on your machine.
+Depending on your computer set-up, you may only see the built-in *olex2.solve* program, but you may also see other programs in the list, if they are present on your machine.

 4. Click Solve (or type `CODE solve`) and Olex2 will attempt to solve the structure.
 If a structure was already present (as would be the case in a new installation of Olex2), this model will be reset.
 Once the structure is solved, electron density peaks (Q-peaks), are shown as brown spheres.
-Hover over these to see their peak height, or look at `Info|Electron-Density-Peaks` for a click-able list of the top 10 peaks.
+Hover over these to see their peak height, or look at `@Info|Electron-Density-Peaks` for a click-able list of the top 10 peaks.
 The colour intensity of these Q-peaks represents the relative intensity.
 The molecule of sucrose is clearly visible, along with some much weaker, spurious peaks.

 	![Sucrose Peaks](/images/sucrose_peaks.png)